How do you assess the performance of your staff members?

-If I give you this goal, you don’t know how much money you should raise, from who, when, or why.
+If I give you this goal, you not only don’t know how much money you should raise, from who, by when, or why.

-“Raise an additional $350,000 from current donors of our nonprofit before December 31 to meet the organization’s strategic goal to provide expanded services to our clients.”
+“Raise an additional $350,000 from current donors of our non-profit before December 31, so we can meet the organization’s strategic goal to provide expanded services to our clients.”